hapax/hapax.github.io/assets/bhqc.md

 which could only be explained by two black holes, spiralling inwards and merging a billion light years away.
-We've known since the 1990s that a supermassive black hole lurks in the core of the Milky Way, an achievement recognised by the 2020 Nobel Prize in Physics last year.
+We've known since the 1990s that a supermassive black hole lurks in the heart of the Milky Way, an achievement recognised by the 2020 Nobel Prize in Physics last year.
 And most spectacularly, in 2019, the Event Horizon Telescope collaboration stitched together images from multiple telescopes to